gatechgrad/TweetHelper/README.md

 2017 Levi D. Smith

-WARNING:  Mass following Twitter accounts can get your Twitter app and Twitter account suspended or banned.
+WARNING:  Mass following and unfollowingTwitter accounts can get your Twitter app and Twitter account suspended or banned.
 Use with caution and only if you know what you're doing!

 Create text file in the conf directory called tokens.txt and put in the following values on separate lines: